Chunnyluny-RimWorld-Modding/troubleshootingguide/docs/wiki/table-of-content.md

 - Date of creation, 23-01-2023
 - Font used in document: Arial 10
-- Number of pages 35; depends on your zoom level and your screen resolution, I use the option to adapt the pages to fit my screen.
+- Number of pages 44; depends on your zoom level and your screen resolution, I use the option to adapt the pages to fit my screen.

-Make sure you read [README.md](https://github.com/Chunnyluny-RimWorld-Modding/troubleshootingguide#readme) Make sure if you have any questions, to submit an issue or open a thread on the [discussion page](https://github.com/Chunnyluny-RimWorl-Modding/troubleshootingguide/discussions)
+Make sure you read [README.md](https://github.com/Chunnyluny-RimWorld-Modding/troubleshootingguide#readme) Please submit an issue or open a thread on the [discussion page](https://github.com/Chunnyluny-RimWorl-Modding/troubleshootingguide/discussions)

-“This document is licensed under the MIT License 2023, which means that if you decide to continue this work, it's appreciated if you credit me for my work.”
+“This document is licensed under the MIT License 2024, which means that if you decide to continue this work, it's appreciated if you credit me for my work.”